South Africa Shark Cage Diving: 10 Things to Know Before You Go

 Iconic photo of a great white shark breaching

-02- How to Pick the Best Shark Cage Diving Site
+02- How to Pick the Best Cage Diving Site

 Which location is best?
 False Bay?
 Gansbaai?
 Mossel Bay?